 Master of Science (M.S.)

-The speech-language pathology graduate program, within the Department of Communication Sciences and Disorders, is an intensive program for students who have completed the preprofessional requirements and a bachelor's degree.
-Graduates of Grand Valley will be entry level Clinical Fellows.
+The speech-language pathology graduate program, within the Department of Communication Sciences and Disorders, is an intensive applied program for students who have completed the pre-professional requirements and a bachelor's degree.
+Students will graduate as entry-level Clinical Fellows.

 A variety of topics will be studied, including: